Chart Color Schemes

 Camberwell displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Camberwell, as per the latest Census, consisted of 61.1% houses and 38.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 55.5% houses and 44.5% other dwellings.
-Home ownership in Camberwell stood at 44.1%, with mortgaged dwellings at 30.0% and rented dwellings at 25.9%.
-The median monthly mortgage repayment was $3,000, aligning with Melbourne metro's average.
+In Camberwell, as per the latest Census evaluation, 61.1% of dwellings were houses, with the remaining 38.9% comprising semi-detached homes, apartments, and other types.
+In contrast, Melbourne metropolitan area had 55.5% houses and 44.5% other dwellings.
+Home ownership in Camberwell stood at 44.1%, with mortgaged properties at 30.0% and rented ones at 25.9%.
+The median monthly mortgage repayment in the area was $3,000, aligning with Melbourne metro's average.
 The median weekly rent figure was $490, compared to Melbourne metro's $3,000 and $451 respectively.
-Nationally, Camberwell's median monthly mortgage repayments were higher at $3,000 against the Australian average of $1,863.
-Rents in Camberwell were substantially above the national figure of $375.
+Nationally, Camberwell's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing